STAT540-UBC/seminar-08/sm8_gsa.md

 - Run `fgsea` or [`GSEABase`](https://bioconductor.org/packages/release/bioc/html/GSEABase.html)
-  for the same DEGs testing the interaction effect (0.5 pt).
+  for the same DEGs testing the effect of developmental stage (0.5 pt).
   What will be your choice of gene-level scores?
-You can also take into account the sign of effect sizes.

 For reproducibility, please set the parameter `nproc = 1` from `fgsea()` function and don’t change the seed in the following chunk: